pgEdge/cli/cli/GETTING-STARTED.md

 - SSH access into the servers

 ## Installation
-In any directory owned by your user, use the following command to install `nodectl`:
+In any directory owned by your user, invoke the following command to create the pgedge directory and install `nodectl`:
 <pre>
 python3 -c "$(curl -fsSL https://pgedge-download.s3.amazonaws.com/REPO/install.py)"
 </pre>

-cd into the `pgedge` directory created and install the ***pgEdge Platform*** with the `nodectl` command.
+cd into the `pgedge` directory and install the ***pgEdge Platform*** with the `nodectl install pgedge` command.
-Specify a superuser name, password, and a database name.
+Specify a name for the database superuser name, password, and a database name.
-Note that the names cannot be pgEdge and cannot be any postgreSQL reserved words.
+Note that the name cannot be the name of an OS superuser, pgEdge, or any of the Postgres reserved words.
-For the examples given in this documentation, I will be using a database named demo.

 <pre>
 cd pgedge
 ./nodectl install pgedge -U superuser-name -P superuser-password -d database-name
 </pre>

-For this demo I will be using the following command:
+For the examples that follow, I'll invoke the `nodectl install pgedge` command with options that install Postgres with database named `demo`, owned by a database superuser named `admin`, with a password of `mypassword1` .
+Use the following command to create those database objects:

 <pre>
 ./nodectl install pgedge -U admin -P mypassword1 -d demo
 </pre>

-If you encounter an error running this command, you may need to update your SELINUX mode to permissive, reboot, and retry the operation.
+If you encounter an error running this command, you may need to update your SELINUX mode to `permissive` or `disabled`, reboot, and retry the operation.

 ## Configuration
 Using `nodectl` on each node, create the spock components needed for replication.
-First you will create a spock node by providing the name of the node, network address, and database name.
-You will provide the IP address of each node and the name of the pgedge user which has been created for replication, not the super user you created.
-Next you will make replication sets by providing the replication set name and the database name.
-For both the node name (n1) and the replication set name (demo_replication_set), these can be whatever you want but you will have to reference them in future commands.
+First you will create a spock node by providing a name for the node and a connection string that includes the network address, the name of an OS user with root privileges (in our example, `pgedge`), and the database name (`demo`).
+The connection string is also followed by the database name.

+Next you will create a replication set by providing the replication set name and the database name.
+The node name (n1) and the replication set name (demo_replication_set) can be set to any valid value you choose, but you will have to reference them in future commands.

 Node `n1` (IP address 10.1.2.5):
 <pre>